nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 - [6.
 Glossary](#6-glossary)

 ## 1. What is Nav@NUS?
 Nav@NUS is a useful command line interface (CLI) application to guide you in navigating around the NUS Kent Ridge campus via the school's shuttle services.
 This application enables you to retrieve key bus information easily, skipping the hassle of physically checking the bus stop's notice board.
 Nav@NUS brings convenience to you and wishes your commute in NUS to be as effortless as possible.
 Nav@NUS uses a CLI to facilitate quick typing and retrieval of information that you require.

+Nav@NUS consists of 3 main features:

+* *Route*: Searches for bus routes from your location to your intended destination.
+* *Dine*: Seeks dining options for you to explore culinary world of NUS.
+* *Fav*: Saves your commands for you to have a personalised user experience catered to your needs.

+Skip the tight squeeze near information boards and use Nav@NUS today!

 ## 2. Quick Start
 The following steps will guide you through the process of running Nav@NUS.